Not only are pomegranates delicious, but they’re also a great source of vitamins, antioxidants, and fiber.

 As with other fruits, the length of time a pomegranate lasts for depends on how you store it.

-A whole pomegranate can last in the fridge for up to two months, though this does also depend on how long it was left unrefrigerated in the produce section of the store before you bought it.
+A whole pomegranate can last in the fridge for up to two months, though this also depends on how long it was left unrefrigerated in the store’s produce section before you bought it.

 For best results, consume your pomegranate within a month if you’ve kept it in the fridge.